nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes a few commands.
 It does not matter if these commands are invalid.
 Each of these inputs will fire `CommandHistory#addCommand` once with their respective command texts.

 Step 3.
-The user decides to navigate to a previous command by clicking the "UP" arrow key. `CommandHistory#getPreviousCommmand()` will be called.
+The user decides to navigate to a previous command by clicking the `UP` arrow key. `CommandHistory#getPreviousCommmand()` will be called.

 Step 4.
-The user decides to navigate to a next command by clicking the "DOWN" arrow key. `CommandHistory#getNextCommmand()` will be called.
+The user decides to navigate to a next command by clicking the `DOWN` arrow key. `CommandHistory#getNextCommmand()` will be called.

 The following sequence diagram shows how the next command history navigation works, if there is a next command to navigate to: